fredins/agda-llvm/README.md

 ### Build from source

-The project depends on features from the unreleased Agda 2.6.4, and therefore includes the repository as a submodule.
+The project depends on features from the unreleased Agda 2.6.4, which is why there is an agda submodule.
 If you already have a local installation of Agda you may instead modify the `cabal.project` file, and skip the submodule.

 ```